streamerd/multi-factor-minter-thirdweb/README.md

 ## Introduction

-In this guide, we will utilize [signature-based minting](https://portal.thirdweb.com/python/erc721-signature-minting) of NFTs as a mechanism to reward employees of JUSTADDMETA.
+In this guide, we will utilize [signature-based minting](https://portal.thirdweb.com/python/erc721-signature-minting) of NFTs as a mechanism to appreciate members of JUSTADDMETA org on their discord.

-We connect user's with their Discord account, and generate signatures for an NFT if the user is a **member** of the JUSTADDMETA Discord server.
+We connect user's with their Discord account, and generate signatures for an NFT if the user is a **member** of the JUSTADDMETA server and have a specific role we'd set, by role's id @ discord.

-So it is a multi-factor authenticated minter app.
+So it is a multi-factor authenticated minter app, reflecting its social formations as well.

 ## Tools used for JAM Alpha Minting event app: